Salt & Wind Travel

 Alabama Hills

-Okay, the name may be a bit misleading because Alabama Hills is not hills but rather a bunch of rock formations.
+The name may be misleading because Alabama Hills is not a bunch of hills but a series of rock formations.
 Head here to hike, cycle, or rock climb among the boulders.
 And go at sunset when you can snap a picture of the famed Mobius Arch in golden light.
+Alabama Hills is a highlight among Highway 395 attractions, especially for photographers and movie buffs.

-You can spend time here getting lost in the rocks, while reminiscing on all the movies that were filmed here including “The Lone Ranger,” “How The West Was Won,” “Django Unchained, “Gladiator,” and “Iron Man.”
-If you want to dive deeper into the film side of things, be sure to also visit the Museum of Western Film History in Lone Pine.
+You can spend time here getting lost in the rocks while reminiscing on all the movies that were filmed here, including “The Lone Ranger,” “How The West Was Won,” “Django Unchained, “Gladiator,” and “Iron Man.”
+To dive deeper into the film side, visit the Museum of Western Film History in Lone Pine.

 Mt.
 Whitney

-Standing at 14,505 feet and as the tallest mountain in the lower 48 states, Mount Whitney needs no introduction.
-To see it for yourself, take the Whitney Portal Road from Lone Pine and drive it to the end.
+Mt.
+Whitney, standing at 14,505 feet, is the tallest peak in the lower 48 and one of the crown jewels of highway 395 attractions.
+To see it yourself, take the Whitney Portal Road from Lone Pine and drive it to the end.
 Be forewarned that you need a permit to hike or climb Mt.
-Whitney but you can still admire it from the base.
+Whitney, but you can still admire it from the base.

 Manzanar National Historic Site